Anita123456789/KPN_Assignment/README.md

 ## Deploy the functionality

-For deployment please refer feature-KPN_Assignment_ComponentsCommit,the full functionality code is located in the branch named feature-KPN_Assignment_ComponentsCommit.
-The main remains as a new SFDX project.
+For deployment please refer feature-kpn_ComponentsFinalCommit,the full functionality code is located in the branch named feature-kpn_ComponentsFinalCommit.
+The main remains as a new SFDX project.The demo is available in KPN_Assignment_Demo feature.

 For the request struture and response please refer below URL: https://kpnassignment.requestcatcher.com/